 753. JESS: I don’t think you will.
 I think you’re weak.
-I think if you weren’t almost dead you’d have caught us long ago.
+I think that if you weren’t almost dead, you’d have caught us long ago.

 754. TIZDALE: Don’t mock me, fool!
 I’m going to rip you… going to chew on your entrails… I’m going to…

 755. SOUND: BODY DROP – LET IT FINISH.

 756. CASSIE: Is she?
 Is she dead?
 Or just exhausted?